 - Select several schools that have that major.
-Use the 10 Steps to an Easy Transfer to help with the selections or stop by Elston 223 and talk with a Transfer Counselor
+Use the 10 Steps to an Easy Transfer to help with the selections or speak with your advisor.

 - Visit schools, preferably in person or online, to determine what schools you will apply to (see 10 Steps to an Easy Transfer)